newslynx/newslynx-app/README.md

 npm start
 ````

-Thisc compiles your CSS and JS and runs the server with [Forever](https://github.com/foreverjs/forever).
+This compiles your CSS and JS and runs the server with [Forever](https://github.com/foreverjs/forever).

-When you see the following, it's done and you can visit <http://localhost:3000>
+When you see the following, it's done and you can visit <http://localhost:3000>.

+**Note**: If you are running this in production, you want to run it in behind https and tell the app you are doing so one of two ways:

+1. Run it with the environment variable `NEWSLYNX_ENV=https`
+2. Set `https: true` in your `config.yaml`

+This will make sure your cookies are set securely.

 ````
 ##################################